TeamOpenFIRE/OpenFIRE-App/README.md

 ### For Windows:
 #### Qt 5.15.2 needs to be installed from the Archive section of the Qt Installation Wizard/Maintenance Tool, which comes with all needed additional components
 #### Qt 6.x requires installing the respective SerialPort extension for the version
- - Should be buildable through CMake w/ msys2 (follow Arch Linux instructions) or the Qt Creator IDE.
+ - The project can be opened in the Qt Creator IDE, assuming the system has the appropriate Qt libraries for their desired version/environment installed.
+Alternatively, it should be buildable via CMake inside of an mingw-w64 environment, however this has yet to be tested adequately to be confirmed.

 ### TODO:
  - Implement version comparison to latest OpenFIRE GitHub release (or at least latest as of the GUI version).